CarbonLDP/carbonldp-js-sdk/doc/README.md

 static decorate( object:T extends Object ):T & Carbon.Resource.Class
 ```

-Decorates the object provided with the elements of a `Carbon.Resource.Class` object.
+Decorates the object provided with the properties and methods of a `Carbon.Resource.Class` object.

 *Parameters*